inbo/moneos/README.md

 ### copy the moneos project to your pc

 -   if you have a folder 'moneos' existing on your local computer, delete it (make sure to back up files you migh still need somewhere else!)
 -   open Rstudio
 -   create a new project using 'version control' -\> 'git'
     -   add '<https://github.com/inbo/moneos>' to 'repository url'
     -   the name of the project (moneos) should appear automatically; if not, fill it in
     -   choose the parent directory for the moneos project directory
     -   create the project ![image](https://user-images.githubusercontent.com/45075881/170995002-4847b3b7-d0c6-4aef-93c4-48b9470b032d.png)

 ### add a .Renviron file

 -   browse to the folder 'moneos/moneos_XXX/000_template', where XXX stands for the year of reporting (e.g. 2022)
 -   copy the file '\_.Renviron' to the folder 'moneos/moneos_XXX'
 -   rename the '\_.Renviron' under 'moneos/moneos_XXX' to '.Renviron' (remove the underscore '\_')
 -   in a text editor or in Rstudio, open the '.Renviron' file and adjust the folder paths to the paths used on your local pc
 -   if you are already work in Rstudio, close Rstudio and reopen it

 # open the moneos project for a given year in Rstudio

--   open Rstudio

--   open the project

 -   select 'file' -\> 'open project'
 -   under the moneos folder, browse to the subfolder for the year of reporting (folder 'moneos_XXX' where XXX is the year)
 -   select the 'moneos_XXX.Rproj' project

 # Rstudio settings for the moneos project

 -   under 'Tools' -\> 'Global Options'
     -   under 'R markdown'
         -   check that 'evaluate chunks in directory' is set to 'Project' ![image](https://user-images.githubusercontent.com/45075881/171018619-bb8a6a2e-67b7-4990-9ed0-42a6d004bdcd.png)

 -   under 'Tools' -\> 'Project Options'
     -   under 'Build Tools'
         -   check that 'Project Build Tools' is set to ''Website'
         -   check that 'Site directory' is set to '150_geintegreerd_rapport' ![image](https://user-images.githubusercontent.com/45075881/171019335-e213f765-ccab-43df-88bf-92f0ee053fe1.png)